effect-ts-app/libs/README.md

 - All contributors
 - Michael Arnaldi, Max Brown and the Effect-TS contributors for Effect
   - ZIO Contributors for the excellent ZIO
-- 0x706b for the amazing tsplus
-- timsmart for excellent tsplus-gen and tsplus-json projects
 - Anyone else we're forgetting..